-It’s important to understand secondary or occasional driver insurance rules if you allow others to drive your vehicle.
+It’s important to understand insurance for secondary or occasional drivers if you allow others to drive your vehicle.

-All car insurance has at least one driver listed on the policy.
-Many policies have multiple drivers listed.
-There are also many situations where it’s unclear whether or not an occasional or secondary driver needs to be added to a driver’s auto insurance policy.
+All legal auto policies in Ontario need to have at least one driver listed, and many have multiple drivers listed.
+There are also many situations where it’s unclear whether or not an occasional or secondary driver needs to be added.
+Keep reading to learn about additional costs for occasional drivers.

 What Is A Primary Driver?

-A primary driver is the main driver of a vehicle.
-They are the person who, in most cases, leases or purchases a vehicle and takes out an insurance policy.
+A primary driver is the main user of a vehicle.
+They are the person who, in most cases, leases or purchases a vehicle and takes out a policy.
 Primary drivers use the vehicle the majority of the time.
 Every insured vehicle is assigned a primary driver.

-An occasional driver, also often referred to as a secondary driver, is a person who regularly drives the vehicle, but doesn’t use it the most.
+An occasional driver for insurance, also often referred to as a secondary driver, is a person who regularly drives the vehicle but doesn’t use it the most.
 They drive the vehicle less than 50% of the time.

-Who Can Be Listed As The Occasional Or Secondary Driver?
+Who Should Be Listed As The Occasional Driver For Insurance?

-- A teen driver with a G2 or G license
+- A teen with a G2 or G license

 - An adult child living at home

 - Parents living with adult child